The moduli space of multi-scale differentials: Introduction

 The description of our compactification as a moduli space of what we call \msds should be compared with the objects characterizing the naive compactification, the {\em incidence variety compactification (IVC)} we studied in \cite{strata}.
 The IVC is defined as the closure of the moduli space $\Omega\calM_{g,n}(\mu)$ in the extension of the Hodge bundle $\obarmoduli[g,n]$ over $\overline\calM_{g,n}$ in the holomorphic case, and as the closure in a suitable twist in the meromorphic case.
 The IVC can have bad singularities near the boundary, e.g.\ they can fail to be $\QQ$-factorial (see Section~\ref{subsec:blowup} and Example~\ref{ex:q-factorial}), and we are not aware of a good coordinate system near the boundary.
 Points in the IVC can be described by twisted differentials, whose definition we now briefly recall. \

 The {\em dual graph} of a stable curve~$X$ has vertices~$v \in V(\Gamma)$ corresponding to irreducible components~$X_v$ of the stable curve, and edges~$e \in E(\Gamma)$ corresponding to nodes~$q_e$.
 A {\em level graph} endows $\Gamma$ with a level function $\ell\colon V(\Gamma)\to\RR$, and we may assume that its image, called the set of levels $L^\bullet(\Gamma)$, is the set $\lbrace 0,-1,\dots,-N\rbrace$ for some~$N \in \ZZ_{\ge 0}$.
 We write $X_{(i)}$ for the union of all irreducible components of~$X$ that are at level~$i$.
-A {\em twisted differential of type~$\mu$} compatible with a level graph is a collection $(\eta_{(i)})_{i \in L^\bullet(\Gamma)}$ of non-zero meromorphic differentials on the subcurves~$X_{(i)}$, having order prescribed by~$\mu$ at the marked points and satisfying the matching order condition, the matching residue condition, and the global residue condition (GRC) that we restate in detail in Section~\ref{sec:deftwd}.
+A {\em twisted differential of type~$\mu$} compatible with a level graph is a collection $(\eta_{(i)})_{i \in L^\bullet(\Gamma)}$ of non-zero meromorphic differentials on the subcurves~$X_{(i)}$, having order prescribed by~$\mu$ at the marked points and satisfying the matching order condition, the matching residue condition, and the global residue condition (GRC), which we restate in detail in Section~\ref{sec:deftwd}.

 The top level~$X_{(0)}$ is the subcurve on which, in a one-parameter family over a complex disc with parameter~$t$, the limit of differentials~$\omega_t$ is a non-zero differential~$\eta_{(0)}$, while this limit is zero on all lower levels.
 By rescaling with appropriate powers of~$t$, we obtain the non-zero limits on the lower levels.
-The order of the levels here reflects the the exponents of~$t$.
+The order of the levels here reflects the exponents of~$t$.
 Note that a point in the IVC determines a twisted differential only up to rescaling individually on each irreducible component of the limiting curve.

 The notion of a \msd refines the notion of a twisted differential in three ways.
 First, the equivalence relation is a rescaling level-by-level, by the level rotation torus (defined below, see also Section~\ref{sec:levrottori}) instead of component-by-component.
 Second, the graph records besides the level structure an enhancement prescribing the vanishing order at the nodes, see Section~\ref{sec:enh}.
 Third, we additionally record in a prong-matching (defined below, see also Section~\ref{sec:prmatch}) a finite amount of extra data at every node, a matching of horizontal directions for the flat structure at the two preimages of the node.
+Here we give a brief explanation of these new concepts and an informal definition.
+We give a more precise definition in Section~\ref{sec:AugTeich} after the relevant concepts have all been introduced.